Overall Score 7.0 Represents average audio ecosystem compatibility score.

 more than that of JBL Wave Buds by 2 hours

 .
 Each time you recharge your earbuds, they get a little less playing time.
-The effect is barely noticeable at first, but over a few years, your wireless earbuds will no longer play for long like they used to.
+The effect is not noticeable at first, but over a few years, your wireless earbuds will have shorter listening time.

 Sony WF C500's charging case has a battery life of 10 hours,